louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 Patients

-A total of 1685 men with erectile dysfunction of > or = 6 months duration, of whom 667 (sildenafil n = 406, placebo n = 261) were taking antihypertensive medication (diuretic, beta-blocker, alpha-blocker, angiotensin converting enzyme inhibitor, and/or calcium antagonist).
+A total of 1685 men with erectile dysfunction of ≥ 6 months duration, of whom 667 (sildenafil n = 406, placebo n = 261) were taking antihypertensive medication (diuretic, beta-blocker, alpha-blocker, angiotensin converting enzyme inhibitor, and/or calcium antagonist).
 Of the patients taking antihypertensive medication, 608 (91%) completed the studies (374 of 406 receiving sildenafil, 234 of 261 receiving placebo).

 Interventions

-The last dose of oral sildenafil (25-200 mg) or placebo was taken at home on the morning of the final clinic visit.
+The last dose of oral sildenafil (25–200 mg) or placebo was taken at home on the morning of the final clinic visit.
 Patients taking antihypertensive medication maintained usual dosing schedules.

 Main Outcome Measurements